CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 Many interesting results to think about!
 Our choice of values and data types can impact performance significantly.
 It also is a reminder for us to be vigilant about performance.
 Just because the compiler specializes a function because it knows a value at compile-time doesn't mean it will be better performance.
 This was the case for using `lea` instructions instead `imul` in all three examples.

 Another important thing to consider is how we benchmark code.
 I've seen large C++ conference talks fall for our baseline pitfall of using the same random numbers each iteration.
 Furthermore, I found huge performance variation (>10%) depending on which benchmarks were located in the same file, and which settings were enabled (e.g., the number of iterations).
 So be careful.
-Even if you're measuring using great tools, that doesn't mean there isn't issues hiding elsewhere in your benchmarks.
+Even if you're measuring using great tools, that doesn't mean there are not other issues hiding in your benchmarks.

 As always, feel free to contact me with questions.